Below are a couple of things to keep in mind about Modern Fellows (MF):

 We hope you trust what you read here

 MF is committed to offering unbiased reviews and generating honest impressions about professional style.
-While oftentimes features and reviews published on this site are based on products that were paid for, received as a gift from family or friends, or discovered in stores or online, MF may accept a product for free from a company that is written about on this site.
+While a number of features and reviews published on this site are based on products that were paid for or received as a gift from family or friends, or cover brands discovered in stores or online, MF may accept a product for free from a company that is written about on this site.
 If a product is provided for free, that fact will be disclosed in the article.

 Modern Fellows may benefit from affiliate programs, advertising and sponsorships

 MF may seek to generate income by participating in affiliate programs or through other advertising or sponsorship relationships.
 Affiliate and advertising programs enable publishers to earn a commission if a reader clicks on certain links on their website or purchases a product or service after clicking through certain links.
-MF currently maintains active affiliate relationships with Amazon.com, Google AdSense, and Nordstrom.
+MF currently maintains active affiliate relationships with Amazon.com, Black Lapel, Brooks Brothers, Google AdSense, Nordstrom and Proper Cloth.
 MF is open to sponsorship and affiliate opportunities from companies whose products or services align with the site’s mission and point of view.
 For more information, please contact MF.

 Civility is important